Help us grow — star us on GitHubGitHub stars

 3. Combine criteria - Multiple criteria help the query engine optimize

-4. Avoid fetching everything - Query for what you need rather than loading all attributes and filtering client-side
+4. Avoid fetching everything - Query for what you need rather than loading all records and filtering client-side

 Best Practices